nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 ## Background

-Morpheus makes use of the Neo graph-execution framework.
-Morpheus pipelines are built on top of Neo pipelines.
-Pipelines in Neo are made up of segments; however, in many common cases, a Neo pipeline will consist of only a single segment.
-Our Morpheus stages will interact with the Neo segment to build nodes and add them to the Neo graph.
+Morpheus makes use of the SRF graph-execution framework.
+Morpheus pipelines are built on top of SRF pipelines.
+Pipelines in SRF are made up of segments; however, in many common cases, a SRF pipeline will consist of only a single segment.
+Our Morpheus stages will interact with the SRF segment to build nodes and add them to the SRF graph.
 In the common case, a Morpheus stage will add a single node to the graph, but in some cases it will add multiple nodes to the graph.

 ## The Pass Through Stage